Apiratchai/cheapis-redragon-lowprofile/README.md

 subgraph To_Do
   id1["Laser cut switch-bottom plates (minimalist, full plate, etc)"];
   id2["my own ZMK firmware"]
-end
+  id3["MX, Kailh Choc V1, Redragon switch support"] end

 ```
 - Kicad 9.0 or newer maybe required
 - This project aims to change only the switch being used while minimizing changes to everything else to maintain the best compatibility.
 - This is my first time using KiCad.
-May you and the Lord forgive me if files contain any mistakes or issues.
+May you and the Lord forgive me if files contain any mistakes or issues (It's the reason why I remove the support for both MX and Choc V1, I wasn't sure if I can make it work).
 - [Redragon Low Profile footprint]( https://github.com/rgoulter/keyboard-labs/blob/master/pcb/ProjectLocal.pretty/SW_Redragon_LowProfile_PCB_1.00u.kicad_mod
 ) is from  [Rgoulter](https://github.com/rgoulter).
 Kudos to this man.